secheverri/hello-serverless/README.md

 # hello-serverless
 This is an example project where we show a complete example creating, testing and deploying an AWS Lambda using Serverless Framework, NodeJS, Jest, AWS-SDK, AWS-Mock, Codecov and github actions.
-For a complete guide please follow this [Medium post](https://medium.com/devco-tech-blog/how-i-developed-tested-and-automatically-deployed-an-aws-lambda-for-the-first-time).

 This Lambda exposes 2 endpoints through the AWS Api Gateway.
 The first gets an item from a DynamoDB table and the second one updates an item from the same table.
-An example set of unit tests is provided and besodes, the configuration to deploy the lambda locally and test it against a local DynamoDB instance.
+An example set of unit tests is provided and besides, the configuration to deploy the lambda locally and test it against a local DynamoDB instance.

 ## Commands: